aschuerch/bactofidia/README.md

 ### Basic microbial WGS analysis pipeline

 *bactofidia* is a bacterial assembly and basic analysis pipeline using Snakemake and bioconda.
+It is currently written for paired-end Illumina data with length 250 or 150.
+The pipeline is written to ensure reproducibility, and creates virtual software environments with the software versions that are used for analysis.

 ## Dependencies